Zacharias Masawi says he knew about the plan to fly the planes into the World Trade Center in the Pentagon, but he was not part of it.

 How do we know who they are?

-What are we gonna do?
+What are we going to do?

-Put out a PSA, say okay, every illegal you got until noon Friday or sundown Monday to show up, or else.
+Put out a PSA, say, okay, every illegal, you got until noon Friday or sundown Monday to show up or else.

 Or else what?

-Well, we're gonna send Wyatt ERP after.
+Well, we're going to send Wyatt Earp after.

-What are we gonna do?
+What are we going to do?

 We don't know who they are.

-That's one of the things they tell us that well, we can't deport them and we don't even know who they are.
+That's one of the things they tell us that, well, we can't deport them and we don't even know who they are.

 Let's go to Tom Tancredo.

-He was on this week with Stephanopoulos as well, and uh, after Senator Spector's answer that you just heard, Stephanopoulos said, There you go, Congressman Tancredo.
+And after Senator Specter's answer that you just heard, Stephanopoulos said, there you go, Congressman Tancredo.

-Senator Spector says it's not amnesty.
+Senator Specter says it's not amnesty.

 The penalty that is supposed to be applied to that under the law that we have today is deportation.

-If you say you can be here, you can do that, you can come across the border without our permission, and you will be able to stay.
+You can come across the border without our permission and you will be able to stay.

-It's a slap in the face to every single person who has done it the right way, and to everybody who's waiting out there to do it the right way.
+It's a slap in the face to every single person who has done it the right way and to everybody who's waiting out there to do it the right way.

 It's bad policy for the Republican Party.

-Here is uh Stephanopoulos following up.
+Here is Stephanopoulos following up.

-So you're saying that uh all 11 million or so undocumented aliens in the country right now should be deported.
+So you're saying that all 11 million or so undocumented aliens in the country right now should be deported.

-We just go after them, round them up and send them home.
+We just go after them, round them up, and send them home.

 Let's try this.